 university in the Netherlands.
 Renowned for its high standards of education and research, the university collaborates with other educational establishments and research institutes, both in the Netherlands and overseas.

 KU Leuven boasts a rich tradition of education and research that dates back six centuries.
 It is currently by far the largest university in Belgium in terms of research funding and expenditure, and is a charter member of League of European Research Universities.
 KU Leuven conducts fundamental and applied research in all academic disciplines with a clear international orientation.

-Forthnet is one of the largest alternative fixed operator that provides broadband and pay TV services in Greece with more than 1 Million subscriptions.
-Using state–of–the–art technologies and fully exploiting its knowhow, Forthnet offers a set of individual or bundled fixed telephony, broadband internet and TV–content services, to customers, enterprises and Public Bodies throughout Greece.
+Nova is one of the largest alternative fixed operators that provides broadband and pay TV services in Greece with more than 1 Million subscriptions.
+Using state–of–the–art technologies and fully exploiting its knowhow, Nova offers a set of individual or bundled fixed telephony, broadband internet and TV–content services, to customers, enterprises and Public Bodies throughout Greece.